 Did you know that fewer than 18% of Wikipedia biographical pages are for women?

-For the last year we’ve working with volunteers and community partners to write pages for women and people of color from Boulder’s past and present to ensure our collective history is more inclusive.
+For the last year we’ve been working with volunteers and community partners to write pages for women and people of color from Boulder’s past and present to ensure our collective history is more inclusive.
 Become part of the movement by learning how to add Wikipedia pages for influential Boulder residents overlooked by this massive open-source reference.

 Attend an upcoming training session or contact us to host a training session for your group!
 Email email@example.com for details.

 Lucile Buchanan was the first black woman to graduate from the University of Colorado at Boulder.